 We will be closed in observance of the following holidays:

 Last market of the year: Saturday, December 23, 2017

 Closed from December 24-December 31, 2017

 Mailing Address: 2530 San Pablo Avenue, Berkeley, CA 94702

 Are you a frequent shopper at the Ecology Center Farmers’ Markets?
 You could win an organic cotton tote bag full of produce, Ecology Center Farmers’ Market t-shirts, pint glasses, and more.
 Ask our staff at the farmers’ market booth about the Frequent Shopper Program.

 We always accept CalFresh EBT at our farmers’ markets.
 Customers who are currently enrolled in CalFresh can also receive a dollar-for-dollar match up to $10 at any of the Ecology Center farmers’ markets with Market Match.
-Market Match is California’s healthy food incentive program, which matches customers’ federal nutrition assistance benefits, like CalFresh (the program formerly known as Food Stamps), at farmers’ markets.
+Market Match is California’s healthy food incentive program, which matches customers’ federal nutrition assistance benefits, like CalFresh (formerly known as food stamps), at farmers’ markets.
 When people use their benefits at farmers’ markets, Market Match provides matching funds so that they can buy even more fruits and vegetables.
 For example, a shopper who wishes to spend $10 of CalFresh benefits at the farmers’ markets gets an extra $10 to spend on fresh produce.
 For more information, visit the farmers’ market information booth and ask about CalFresh and Market Match.

 The Ecology Center also works to make sure EBT recipients can purchase fresh produce at all farmers’ markets in California, and works with partners statewide to offer Market Match.
 Click here to read more about our statewide Farmers’ Market EBT Program.
 Click here to read more about the statewide Market Match program.